Piggy3590/LC_NotEnoughSubtitle/README.md

 some code are from JustJelly's Subtitle mod

-If there are any other problems such as synchronization, mistranslation, bugs, etc..., please report them to the issue!
+If there are any other problems such as sync, typo, bugs, etc..., please report them to the issue!